mattsui19/imessageJSONexporter/imessage-exporter/README.md

 -f, --format <txt, html>
         Specify a single file format to export messages into

--c, --copy-method <compatible, efficient, disabled>
+-c, --copy-method <clone, fast, full, disabled>
-        Specify an optional method to use when copying message attachments Efficient will copy files without converting anything Compatible will convert HEIC files to JPEG, CAF to MP4, and MOV to MP4 If omitted, the default is `disabled`
+        Specify an optional method to use when copying message attachments `clone` will copy files without converting anything `fast` will convert HEIC files to JPEG
+        `full` will convert HEIC files to JPEG, CAF to MP4, and MOV to MP4 If omitted, the default is `disabled`
         ImageMagick is required to convert images on non-macOS platforms ffmpeg is required to convert audio on non-macOS platforms and video on all platforms